Our Staff & Board

 With a passion for community development, our staff and Board of Directors propel us forward.

 Collaboration and community involvement are two passions of mine!
-When I worked at the University of Guelph, I coordinated the justice-related activities of the different faith communities on campus, and I connected students with organizations across the city.
-We are all need to work together to make our communities more welcoming and inclusive, and safe and inviting.
+In previous positions, I have coordinated the justice-related activities of the different faith communities, and I connected interested volunteers with organizations across the city.
+We all need to work together to make our communities more welcoming and inclusive, and safe and inviting.
 I am a father of four and an outdoor enthusiast, passionate about canoe-tripping, white-water thrills and running.
 (Yes, I’m a glutton for punishment).
 Over the years, I’ve developed a deep appreciation for local poetry and writings from within the aboriginal community.
 Storytelling is one of the most human endeavours, and I believe all voices are important.
 This is true at Welcome Inn, too!

 Seniors Program Coordinator & Volunteer Coordinator